 Republican House leader John Boehner says we are living through a political â€?rebellionâ€? on the Right.
 Yet the issue that most excited conservatives just 18 months ago has almost disappeared.

 Immigration went unmentioned in the governorâ€™s races in Virginia and New Jersey.
 Doug Hoffmanâ€™s Palin-backed candidacy tiptoed around the subjectâ€”even at one point appearing to endorse guest-worker programs.

 California is immigration ground zero.
 In the special election Tuesday in Californiaâ€™s 10th Congressional District, the Democrat, John Garamendi, endorsed a McCain-Kennedy style amnesty.
 The Republican, Doug Harmer, laid low. "[Immigration: A hot-button issue on ice, By David Frum, The Week, November 4, 2009]

-This would be a great opportunity for Republicans, if they weren`t afraid that anything they say against amnesty will be criticized both from the left and from the Righteous Right—which includes David Frum
+This would be a great opportunity for Republicans, if they weren`t afraid that anything they say against amnesty will be criticized both from the left and from the Righteous Right—which includes David Frum—as "racist."

 Lawrence Auster asked